Databases are excellent sources of good quality information. Below is a range of databases relevant to Biological Sciences.

 - Embase: Comprehensive journal and conference coverage across biomedicine.
 Contains citations and abstracts of peer-reviewed literature.
 Displays drug information.

-- PubMed: Database indexing biomedical literature from MEDLINE and supplementary life science journals.
+- PubMed: Indexing biomedical literature from MEDLINE and supplementary life science journals.
 Contains citations and abstracts.
 Also links to full-text content where available from open-access sources or via the "library- check full text" button.

 - Scopus: Multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
 This database lists the number of times a work has been cited in other works and provides direct links to the abstracts of citing works.
 Access to full-text subscription content where available at QMUL Library via the "library- check full text" button.